 Salvatore Calabrese ‘The Maestro’ has been making drinks for more than 40 years and is reputed to be one of the UK’s most celebrated bartenders.
 Serious accolades are given to Salvatore for his world class expertise on vintage Cognacs and his work is constantly profiled in magazines such as Tatler and Decanter.

 Having first established himself at London’s Dukes Hotel where he created the recipe for the ultimate Dry Martini, he then moved to The Lanesborough, before running his own bar at Fifty club.
 In recent years he has held residencies at Maison Eight in Hong Kong, Bound in Las Vegas, Mixology 101 in LA, and the iconic Salvatore’s Bar at Playboy Club Mayfair.
-After five years at Playboy Club, Salvatore now enjoys working more closely with his sons and concentrating his interests on his consultancy service and spreading the art of hospitality and bartending around the world with appearances as a judge at international competitions and bar shows.

 A best-selling author, Salvatore’s cocktail books have sold in the millions.
 Titles include Classic After Dinner Drinks, The Complete Home Bartenders’ Guide, Virgin Cocktails, Sexy Cocktails and Cocktails by Flavour.
 A new edition of Classic Cocktails was published by Sterling in 2015 for the UK and USA.